 - consider options and respect other people’s opinions and needs

-- find constructive solutions, and sometimes work towards compromises.
+- negotiate and work towards compromises.

 These are skills for life – they’re highly valued in both social and work situations.

-Problem-solving: six steps
+Problem-solving: 6 steps

 1. Identify the problem